 Report by Es West

-& Alan Harman
+& Alan Harma

-The race circuit was built on a flat bend.
-Next followed a small jump by several of the continental drivers too close to the left-hander which followed it.
-A dogleg and then a series of three hairpins led back to the main straight.
+grass surface.
+Track layout by several of the continental drivers who thought it was too high and was • too close to the left-hander which series of three hairpins led back to the main straight.